hulop/NavCogIOS/README.md

 1. Install [CocoaPods](https://cocoapods.org/).
 2. In the project directory, run `pod install`.
-3. Build blelocpp project in a sibling `blelocpp` folder
+3. Build blelocpp project with xcode in a sibling `blelocpp` folder.
+4. Build NavCog2 project with xcode.

 ----
 ## About